 Optimize the Workforce - National Cancer Plan

 Our efforts to end cancer as we know it will fail if we ignore our most important resource—the cancer care and research workforce.
-Developing and maintaining a robust, stable, and diverse biomedical workforce requires collaboration and investment across many organizations, including research universities, professional societies, philanthropic foundations, private industry, and the federal government to train and support this and the next generation of scientists.
+Developing and maintaining a robust and stable biomedical workforce requires collaboration and investment across many organizations, including research universities, professional societies, philanthropic foundations, private industry, and the federal government to train and support the scientists of tomorrow.

 State of the cancer workforce today

-Building a workforce that reflects the people it serves requires us to address longstanding factors that hinder diversity, including:
+Building a workforce that reflects the people it serves requires us to address longstanding factors, including:

 - Challenges around completing initial training, finding mentors, obtaining research funding, and securing academic appointments during early career stages.